 The experiment sets the tone for the final third of Whistling Vivaldi, which is largely about ways of neutralizing stereotype cues.
 No environment can be controlled with total accuracy, but perhaps certain environments, such as classrooms, can be primed to limit the influence of stereotyping and thus maximize the potential of all students.

-Mary Murphy proposed that the researchers continue studying the physiological impact of identity cues in everyday situations (rather than during a test).
+Mary Murphy proposed that the researchers study the physiological impact of identity cues in everyday situations (rather than during a test).
 With the help of James Gross, an emotional psychologist, Steele and Murphy developed experiments to measure the physiological impact of situational cues.
 Student participants watched a video advertising a science conference, and their heart rates were recorded.
 Some students watched a video showing more men than women at the conference, while others saw a video with equal numbers of men and women.
 Men who watched the videos showed little change in heart rate.
-Women, however, experienced an elevated heart rate while watching the video with more men than women.
+Women, however, experienced an elevated heart rate while watching the video with more men than women, and also remembered more "incidental features," showing heightened vigilance.

 Murphy, Gross, and Steele’s findings further reinforce the physiological basis for identity threats—and, therefore, the need to find ways to control environments and limit the influence of these identity threats.
 Without some kind of environmental control, Steele suggests, underrepresented groups, such as women, will continue to experience anxiety and underperform on tests, and perhaps in general.